 Autonomous car is perhaps the most popular issue in the field of transport innovation.
 However, this concept requires a complex technology integration and hybridization process, with further challenges, posed not only by technology limitations, but a number of crucial issues including demanding transport regulation, the yet unknown human-machine interface challenges, significant economy shifts (employment changes within society, impact on vehicle manufacturers and more).
-Lamedh Energy is in process of evaluating the opportunities and challenges towards the coming maturity of this technology, that may radically change the existing mobility systems utilized for transporting humans and cargo, essentially altering the energy flow schemes in our modern world and thus affecting economy and society.
+This article discusses the opportunities and challenges towards the coming maturity of this technology, that may radically change the existing mobility systems utilized for transporting humans and cargo, essentially altering the energy flow schemes in our modern world and thus affecting economy and society.

 From the technological evolution perspective of autonomous drive, there is a combination of factors to bring the autonomous car to the road.
 Certainly, mechanical engineering, vehicle design, material science, engine and transmission technologies, as well as GSM communications, combined with GPS service and advanced navigation software capabilities are all mandatory for such a development.
 At this point, the issue of real-time proximity monitoring and artificial intelligence capabilities are considered to be crucial to make the next step.
 There are also other important, though somewhat less discussed parts in this puzzle.
 For instance, the electric vehicle (EV) is likely to be the perfect match for autonomous drive due to the upcoming possibility of electric cars to be able to "charge themselves" via a wireless electric connection, with no need for human intervention.
 The combined evolution of EV technologies (battery density, vehicle design and EV charging infrastructure) is thus due to quickly mature in parallel with the development of intelligent autonomous drive systems and bring a full-scale disruption to the transportation sector when the need to "fuel-up" vehicles by humans would be practically eliminated.
 Perhaps the only "traditional" means of transportation to survive this disruption is a two-wheel vehicle which is per definition designed to transport one person, who would also remain the driver due to the need to balance the vehicle through the steering wheel.